-We were the winners of the Arabia CSR Award in 2016 and 2017 in the 'Large Businesses' category and the Winner in 2015 and second runner up in 2017 for the 'partnership and collaboration category'.
+We have won the Arabia CSR Award for the fifth consecutive year in 2019.
 Winning the Arabia CSR Award is in itself recognition of our unwavering commitment and ongoing contribution to social responsibility.
 The success motivates us further to meet future challenges.
 It inspires and reinforces our commitment to manage our business processes to produce an overall impact on society.

-Our Corporate Social Responsibility Performance 2016- 2017

-GPIC achieved most of its objectives with regards to CSR during 2016-2017.
+Our Corporate Social Responsibility Performance 2018-2019 GPIC achieved most of its objectives with regards to CSR during 2018-2019.
 This includes environmental awareness lectures to school children, Social and educational visits, contributions and sponsorship to charities, NGOs and other worthy causes.